hanneskod/libmergepdf/README.md

   This is due to limitations in FPDI and not possible to resolve with the current strategy.
 For more information see [FPDI](https://www.setasign.com/support/faq/fpdi/after-importing-a-page-all-links-are-gone/#question-84).
 * _TCPDI_ (as used in the _TcpdiDriver_ for merging pdfs with newer features) does not seem to be maintained.
-This makes mergeing fragile fot certain kinds of files, and error messages are often all but helpful.
+This makes mergeing fragile for certain kinds of files, and error messages are often all but helpful.
 This package will not be able to fix issues in _TCPDI_.
-The long term solution would be to switch to a different backend.
-Suggestions are very welcomed! to this problem would be to switch to a different backend.
+The long term solution is to switch to a different backend.
+Suggestions are very welcomed!